co-log/co-log/README.md

 | `co-log`          | [![Hackage][hk-img]][hk]           | [![Stackage LTS][lts-img]][lts]           | [![Stackage Nightly][nightly-img]][nightly]           |
 | `co-log-polysemy` | [![Hackage][hk-img-ps]][hk-ps]     | [![Stackage LTS][lts-img-ps]][lts-ps]     | [![Stackage Nightly][nightly-img-ps]][nightly-ps]     |

 `co-log` is a composable and configurable logging framework.
-The idea of the approach is described in the following blog post:
+It combines all the benefits of Haskell idioms to provide a reasonable and convenient interface.
+Though it uses some advanced concepts in its core, we are striving to provide beginner-friendly API.
+The library also contains complete documentation with a lot of beginner-friendly examples, explanations and tutorials to guide users.
+The combination of pragmatic approach to logging and fundamental Haskell abstractions allows us to create highly composable and configurable logging framework.

+If you're interested in how different Haskel typeclasses are used to implement core functions of `co-log`, you can read the following blog post which goes in detail about internal implementation specifics:

 * [co-log: Composable Contravariant Combinatorial Comonadic Configurable Convenient Logging](https://kowainik.github.io/posts/2018-09-25-co-log)

-The repository contains the following packages:
+`co-log` is also modular on the level of packages.
+We care a lot about a low dependency footprint so you can build your logging only on top of the minimal required interface for your use-case.
+This repository contains the following packages:

-* [`co-log-core`](co-log-core): lightweight package with basic data types and general idea.
+* [`co-log-core`](co-log-core): lightweight package with basic data types and general idea which depends only on `base`.
 * [`co-log`](co-log): taggless final implementation of logging library based on `co-log-core`.
 * [`co-log-polysemy`](co-log-polysemy): implementation of logging library based on `co-log-core` and the [`polysemy`](http://hackage.haskell.org/package/polysemy) extensible effects library.
 * [`co-log-benchmark`](co-log-benchmark): Benchmarks of the `co-log` library.

-See the following tutorial series about the library:
+To provide more user-friendly introduction to the library, we've created the tutorial series which introduces the main concepts behind `co-log`
+smoothly:

 * [Intro: Using `LogAction`](https://github.com/kowainik/co-log/blob/master/co-log/tutorials/1-intro/Intro.md)
 * [Using custom monad that stores `LogAction` inside its environment](https://github.com/kowainik/co-log/blob/master/co-log/tutorials/2-custom/Custom.md)